Chalky (comics)

 Chalky was a British comic book character from Cor!!, and from 22 June 1974 when the publications were merged, Buster, both published by IPC.
-Chalky was created and first drawn by Terry Bave in the 24 July 1971 issue of Cor!.
+Chalky was created and first drawn by Terry Bave in the 24 July 1971 issue of Cor!!.
 He was more regularly drawn by Dick Millington and Gordon Hill.

 A talented and super fast artist, Chalky would use his chalks on all surfaces, including walls, fences, pavements, planks, and even glass.
 In the early issues, he is a very good character, but by the 1990s his character has become more mischievous.
 Many issues featured his mum and dad.

-Around 1981 Chalky was voted, by the readers to be more popular than Buster and featured on the front cover for that issue.
+In 1981 Chalky was voted by the readers to be more popular than Buster and featured on the front cover for 20 June 1981 issue.